Retire At 55? Maybe. If You’re Up for a Challenge

 If you can see yourself living in a third world country or buying an inexpensive RV and traveling from campground to campground, or you’ve managed to save a ton, then an age 55 retirement may work just fine.

 To help you with your soul-searching, I’d highly recommend you read the blog series How to Move Your Retirement From Good to Great.
 The concepts in the article don’t just apply to retirement.
 They apply to life.
 With some soul searching you can find numerous ways to move your working life from good to great too.

 Why Retiring Later Might Be Better

 There are pearls of wisdom within each of their models.
-However, they all made major adjustments in their lives and lifestyles to retire early, and I applaud them for doing so.
-They are outliers, however.
-Most aren’t willing to make those adjustments.
+However, they all made major adjustments in their lives in order to afford to retire early.
+They are outliers.
+Most people aren’t willing to make those adjustments.

-To learn how to lay out a step-by-step plan for your own transition into retirement, read the 5-star rated book, Control Your Retirement Destiny by retirement expert Dana Anspach, who is also Sensible Money’s Founder & CEO.
+To learn how to layout a step-by-step plan for your own transition into retirement, read the 5-star rated book, Control Your Retirement Destiny.